HotCustard/HotDevStack/README.md

 ### Requirements
-Expects a .env file in the project route with contents like so..
+Expects a .env file in the project root with contents like so..
 ```
 AUTH0_CLIENT_ID=YOUR_AUTH0_CLIENT ID
 AUTH0_DOMAIN=YOUR_AUTH0_DOMAIN